 When sending a StreamStatus (refer to Section 8.2.1) message, the Gateway MUST include the StreamState of all streams that match one of its configured URL regular expressions (URLRegex) and have been requested within streamStatus.active.threshold seconds.
 Streams that match the one of the configured URL regular expressions are streams that the Multicast Controller might be multicasting currently or might decide to multicast in the future, this document refers to these streams as Multicast-Ready Streams.
-When sending a StreamStatus message, the Gateway MUST include StreamHistory elements for Multicast-Ready Streams requested since the last StreamStatus message transmission.
+When sending a StreamStatus message, the Gateway SHOULD include StreamHistory elements for Multicast-Ready Streams requested since the last StreamStatus message transmission.
 The Gateway MUST limit the number of StreamHistory elements to the streamStatus.history.depth count.
-If the Gateway has received request for more than streamStatus.history.depth Multicast-Ready Streams with the largest number of requests.
+If the Gateway has received request for more than streamStatus.history.depth Multicast-Ready Streams since its last StreamStatus transmission, the Gateway SHOULD include the StreamHistory elements for the streams with the largest number of requests.
 A value of zero for streamStatus.history.depth indicates that the history feature is disabled and the Gateway MUST NOT include any StreamHistory elements in its StreamStatus message.
 Zero is the default value of streamStatus.history.depth.